edgonzalesjr/Threat-Monitoring-Incident-Response-Using-LimaCharlie/README.md

 - Incident Response
   - Deploying sleeper agents for rapid telemetry collection.
   - Responding to security incidents with minimal setup, ensuring quick deployment.
   - Isolating and quarantining compromised systems to prevent further breaches.
-- Security Tool Integration
-  - Integrating Lima Charlie with third-party tools (e.g., VirusTotal) for enhanced functionality.
 - Real-Time Security Operations
   - Monitoring security incidents in real-time for faster response and mitigation.
   - Using Lima Charlie’s interface to manage incidents, track events, and execute containment procedures quickly.